ShakedAp/ASCII-renderer/README.md

 ## Installation

+*This project was built in a linux based system and using the linux terminal.*
 1. Clone the repository: `git clone https://github.com/ShakedAp/ASCII-renderer.git`.
 1. Make sure the prerequisites are installed.
 The project relies on `pthread` and `ncurses`.
 1. Compile the project using the Makefile: `make all`.
 Change the compiler to your compiler of choice.